jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Si.rst

 To be able to move the SUJ freely, you will need to be able to release the brakes.
-For each SUJ arm (e.g. ECM SUJ) you plan to calibrate, you need to power on the dVRK controller for the corresponding active arm (e.g. ECM) and turn on the ``dvrk_console_json``.
-If you want to calibrate all the SUJ arms at the same time, you will need a console configuration file with all the active arms.
+For each SUJ arm (e.g. ECM SUJ) you plan to calibrate, you need to power on the dVRK controller for the corresponding active arm (e.g. ECM) and turn on the ``dvrk_system``.
+If you want to calibrate all the SUJ arms at the same time, you will need a system configuration file with all the active arms.

-The console configuration must include the SUJ Si and the main ROS node (``dvrk_robot/dvrk_console_json``) must be launched with the extra command line option ``-s`` (or ``--suj-voltages``).
-Once the dVRK console is started, you should be able to see the potentiometer voltages using ROS topics.
+The system configuration must include the SUJ Si and the main ROS node (``dvrk_robot/dvrk_system``) must be launched with the extra command line option ``-s`` (or ``--suj-voltages``).
+Once the dVRK system is started, you should be able to see the potentiometer voltages using ROS topics.
 For example:

 ::